jielu-ibm/ibmppl/docs/gShell/gShellv2_APIs.md

           ./nvStore execute "<command>"
 ```

-For personal use, the interactive mode is recommand, as it comes with a simple
+For personal use, the interactive mode is recommended, as it comes with a simple
-shell environment along with help info (by clicking the tab key).
+shell environment along with help info (by pressing the tab key).

 The above command starts the gShell.
-In the shell, it asks user to input
+In the shell, it asks the user to input
 instructions to create/access any store, after the prompt sign ">>".
-User can
+The user can
-create a store to for saving a particular graph type; add a vertex or an edge
+create a store to save a graph of a particular type (undirected or directed); add a vertex or an edge
 with properties; update the property of existing vertices/edges; perform some
 queries, etc.

-In the interactive mode, the help info can be obtained by click the tab key:
+In the interactive mode, the help info can be obtained by pressing the tab key:
 ```bash
 bash-4.1$ ./nvStore interactive
 directory is created: database/